creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-11-Repaint-diffusion-model-inpainting.md

 # Introduction

+The task of inpainting is what we define as the process of filling damaged, missing, or hidden areas of an image with meaningful information.

-The state-of-the art of inpainting methods mostly use a distribution of arbitrary masks to train their models.
+The state-of-the-art of inpainting methods were autoregressive-based or GAN-based approaches, which mostly use a distribution of arbitrary masks to train their models.
 Resulting in poor generalization capabilities.

-The paper proposes a new method to condition the generation process.
-The Repaint method only takes place during the complete generation process and does not require specific training; a classic DDPM is enough!
+The paper proposes a new method to condition the generation process and was the first method at the time to use diffusion models.
+This method, the Repaint method, only takes place during the complete generation process of DDPM and does not require specific training of the model.

 ![](/collections/images/Repaint/masks_used.jpg)